Rachit-Jain-24/Tata-Steel-Annual-Report-Analysis/README.md

-Here’s your **GitHub-ready README.md** version — properly formatted with Markdown, emojis, and sections for readability and professionalism 👇

----

 # 📊 Annual Report Analysis Dashboard using Streamlit

 An **interactive NLP-powered dashboard** built with **Streamlit** for analyzing **annual reports** through sentiment analysis, topic modeling, and word frequency insights.